-Students who successfully complete Certificate III in Fitness (SIS30315) will also receive First Aid qualification and CPR certificate.
+Students who successfully complete Certificate III in Fitness (SIS30321) will have the opportunity to receive First Aid qualification and CPR certificate for a small additional fee.

 This subject involves preparing students for employment and participation in further fitness careers, specifically Fitness Instructor (Group sessions) and Personal Training.